What is your most treasured possession?

 The good news is that high quality prints and enlargements are more affordable than ever before.
-I recommend to clients to get their all their images bulk printed (4x6, 5x7) at someplace like Costco but for special enlargements that you want to frame and hang on the wall, I recommend using a professional lab like BayPhoto.com for the best quality.
-You can also purchase these high quality prints directly from the photo gallery of your session.
+I recommend to clients to get their all their images bulk printed (4x6, 5x7) at someplace like Costco but for special enlargements that you want to frame and hang on the wall, use a professional photo lab for the best quality in papers, inks, etc. You can purchase these high quality prints directly from your photo gallery and they will be mailed directly to your home.
 My favorites are aluminum metal prints for their stunning detail, color and resolution!

 And last, consider a photo album for your family vacation or couples session.
-For roughly $160 you can get a 25 page album in hard or soft cover to have on your coffee table or give the grandparents.
-It's a wonderful way to have all your treasured photos immediately at hand in a more far satisfying way then your iPad or phone can provide.
+For about $200 you can get a 25-30 page album in hard or soft cover to have on your coffee table or give the grandparents.
+It's a wonderful way to have all your treasured photos immediately at hand in a more far satisfying way then your iPad or phone can ever provide.